pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 Slab allocators tend to focus exclusively on speed.
 [Forks of libumem](https://github.com/omniti-labs/portableumem) may be the exception, when they inherit Solaris's culture of pervasive hooking.
-However, the design of umem reflects priorities from its birth in the early 00s: threads share caches, and the allocator tries to reuse address space, while Slitter assumes memory is plentiful enough for thread-local caches and type-stable allocations.
+However, `umem`'s design reflects the sensibilities of the 00s, when it was written: threads share a few caches, and the allocator tries to reuse address space, while Slitter assumes memory is plentiful enough for thread-local caches and type-stable allocations.

 Why we (mostly) wrote Slitter in Rust
 -------------------------------------